 Waiting to claim your Social Security benefit will result in a higher monthly benefit.
 For every year you delay past your FRA, you get an 8% increase in your monthly benefit.
 That could be up to a 24% higher monthly benefit if you delay claiming until the maximum age, which is 70.

 Tip: Delaying your claim may not be right for everyone.
 Make sure to evaluate your claiming decision based on your expectations for longevity, your other sources of income in retirement, how much you've saved for retirement, your investment strategy.

 How long will I live?

 This is not an easy question to answer.
-That's why it's important to plan for different scenarios (your advisor can help you evaluate the various planning options).
+That's why it's important to plan for different scenarios (and a financial professional can help you evaluate the various planning options).
 Health status, longevity, and retirement lifestyle are 3 key factors that can play a role in your decision on when to claim your Social Security benefits.

 While these variables are hard to predict with certainty, you can rely on the simple fact that if you claim early versus later, you will likely have lower benefits from Social Security to help fund your retirement over the next 20–30+ years.